-Most parents who separate will come to us for information about the amount, types and collection of Child Support.
-The legal profession also plays an important role in the administration of the Child Support Scheme.
+Most parents who separate will come to us about the amount, types and collection of child support.
+The legal profession also plays an important role in the Child Support Scheme.

-As a legal practitioner, you may be asked for advice in these matters.
+As a legal practitioner, parents or non-parent carers may ask you for advice in these matters.

 Change of assessment in special circumstances